Nyotabenson/Deworming_and_AcuteMalnutrition_Analysis/README.md

-Also provided you with shapefiles incase you need to use them.
+Also provided shapefiles incase  needed.